-As a manager or a business owner, you’re not obliged to give your employees gifts, but it’s definitely a nice gesture if you want to do it – and during the holidays it is very much expected.
+As a manager or a business owner, you’re not obliged to give your employees gifts, but it’s definitely a nice gesture if you want to do it, it can be a great way to welcome a new employee.

 However, finding the perfect gift isn’t easy.
 Gone are the days of giving employees boring branded calendars, mugs, and pens.